Introduction to the String Quartet: CHB 105

 These courses are the basic chamber music offering for the second through fourth year undergraduate student and graduate student.
 Each instrumental area runs its own program and determines group formation and course content.

-In the string/piano area, the course consists of approximately twelve, one-hour coaching sessions with an assigned faculty coach, and a required public performance at the end of each semester.
+In the string/piano area, the course consists of approximately twelve, one-hour coaching sessions with an assigned faculty coach, four Sunday evening performance classes, and a required public performance at the end of each semester.
 The content of the course will be the study of a complete, full-length work of chamber music.
 Students can register as pre-formed groups or individuals.
 If registering as an individual, the faculty will form groups as they are able, based on the level and availability of players.
 Repertoire will be assigned by faculty; student requests for repertoire are encouraged and, in most cases, honored.
 For additional information about string/piano chamber music, please contact string/piano chamber music coordinator, Prof. Janet Ying at firstname.lastname@example.org.

 For other instruments, chamber music coordinators in each area can provide information about how groups are formed and the content of the course: